This page about the UASure uric acid test kit was last reviewed, or updated, on 16 November 2017.

 You cut down on some favourite (favorite) foods, go on one of the anti-gout diets, give up alcohol, exercise for 30 minutes a day, drink eight glasses of water daily, and spend much more time cooking fresh food than you used to.
 You probably take a medication and vitamins, and do other things you’ve read and heard are good for dealing with gout.

 At first it’s a strain.
-Later, with a bit of luck, it becomes part of your lifestyle.
-Getting rid of gout, in theory, is simple in many cases – you just have to get your uric acid level down below 6.0 mg/dL if you’re a man and below about 5.5 mg/dL if you’re a woman, levels at which the uric acid gout crystals should begin to dissolve and not re-crystallise.
+Later, with a bit of luck, and regular practice, it becomes part of your lifestyle.
+Controlling gout so that you don't get attacks, in theory, is simple in many cases – you just have to get your uric acid level down below 6.0 mg/dL if you’re a man, and below about 5.5 mg/dL if you’re a woman.
+Levels at which the uric acid gout crystals should begin to dissolve and not re-crystallise.

 But that doesn’t mean it’s easy in practice.
 The “I ate a slice of cherry pie and my gout attack went away” stories are unfortunately the exception, not the rule.
 And, when you hear as many real life gout stories as I do, it is amazing how many different foods there are, not necessarily those high in purines, that people think have caused their gout flares.

 When finally you do find a dietary regimen and/or medication that delivers success, you have to stay with it for the rest of your life.
 Staying with a med for the rest of your life, if that’s what has been necessary to end gout attacks (as it so often, but not invariably is), isn’t something that many people are very happy with.

 Doing a uric acid test for yourself is one way to give yourself an enormous psychological boost, and the confidence to keep on working at it, when it’s clear you that your blood uric acid has fallen.
 And doing this, say weekly, to monitor your progress with a certain diet, (what effect is my low purine, Zone, Atkins, Paleo